 Athanasios Dimakis (email@example.com) holds an MA (with Distinction) from Goldsmiths College, University of London (2006) and a Ph.D. (with Distinction) from the National and Kapodistrian University of Athens for a dissertation on the Hellenic Moral Vision in the Philosophy and Fiction of Iris Murdoch (2015).
 In 2018-19 he was a Visiting Researcher (Project on Lawrence Durrell, Patrick Leigh Fermor, John Fowles, NKUA).
 He is currently a HOTEMS Postdoctoral Researcher funded by HFRI.
 He has presented at many international conferences and published in “Studies in the Literary Imagination”, Georgia State UP (2018), “Deus Loci: The Lawrence Durrell Journal” (2018-19), “The Iris Murdoch Review”, Kingston UP (2020), E. M. Forster Issue of “Language and Literary Studies of Warsaw” (2020), and “The Palgrave Encyclopedia of Urban Literary Studies” (with A. Despotopoulou and C. Marinou), Palgrave Macmillan (2021).
 His research interests mostly concern Hellenism in Anglophone Literature and 20th Century British Fiction.
 In June 2020, he was awarded the William Godshalk Prize for new Durrell scholarship by the International Lawrence Durrell Society.

-Chryssa Marinou holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
+Chryssa Marinou (email@example.com) holds a BA in English Language and Literature and an MA in Literature, Culture, Ideology from the National and Kapodistrian University of Athens.
 Her PhD, awarded with Distinction in June 2020 from the same University, was a comparative reading of Henry James, Dorothy Richardson, and Walter Benjamin.
-She is a member of two research projects funded by HFRI (https://hotems.enl.uoa.gr and https://revictoproject.com) and a peer-reviewer for Lost Modernists (https://lostmodernists.com).
+She is a postdoctoral researcher in two research projects funded by HFRI (https://hotems.enl.uoa.gr and https://revictoproject.com) and a peer-reviewer for Lost Modernists (https://lostmodernists.com).
 She has published in Synthesis: an Anglophone Journal of Comparative Literary Studies (2013 and 2018), Pilgrimages: a Journal of Dorothy Richardson Studies (2015), and Mnimon: Society for the Study of Modern Hellenism (2016).
 She has contributed to Arcades Material Yellow: Subterranean to Street (Aldgate Press, 2019), ed.
 Sam Dolbear and Hannah Proctor, and Ruins in the Literary and Cultural Imagination (Palgrave Macmillan, 2019), ed.
 E. Mitsi et al., and The Palgrave Encyclopedia of Urban Literary Studies, ed.
 J. Tambling, (Palgrave Macmillan, 2021).
 Her research interests include comparative literature, modernity, modernism, literary theory.